Detecting gravitational lensing in hierarchical triples in galactic nuclei with space-borne gravitational-wave observatories: Conclusion and Discussions

 For lensing, we considered not only the standard strong lensing which happens when the source is behind the lens (Sec.~\ref{sec:std_lens}), but also retro-lensing when the source is in front of the lens (Sec.~\ref{sec:retro_lens}).

 We then examined the detectability of various lensing effects by considering the mismatches they induce (Sec.~{\ref{sec:mismatch}}).
 For a lens with a mass of $M_3=10^{7}\,M_\odot$ and an outer orbital period of $P_o = 0.1\,{\rm yr}$, there is a $\sim 3\%$ ($\sim 10\%$) chance for the strong lensing to be detectable by LISA~\cite{Amaro-Seoane:17} (TianGO~\cite{Kuns:19}), and this probability increases with increasing $M_3$ if $P_o$ is held constant.
 For massive lens with $M_3\gtrsim 10^8\,M_\odot$ and compact outer orbits with $P_o\lesssim 0.1\,{\rm yr}$, there is also a small probability for the retro-lensing to be detectable for TianGO.
 The retro-lensing calculated with a classical cross-section [Eq.~(\ref{eq:cross_sect_cl})] is typically accurate enough for a source at $\simeq 1\,{\rm Gpc}$ given the sensitivity of TianGO.
-Effects of wave interference and polarization in the scattering process [Eq.~(\ref{eq:cross_sect_qu})] might be measurable if the source is at a closer distance ($\lesssim 300\,{\rm Mpc}$) or the detector is more sensitive (e.g., DECIGO~\cite{Kawamura:20} and/or the Big Bang Observer~\cite{Harry:06}).
+Effects of wave interference and polarization in the glory scattering [Eq.~(\ref{eq:cross_sect_qu})] might be measurable if the source is at a closer distance ($\lesssim 300\,{\rm Mpc}$) or the detector is more sensitive (e.g., DECIGO~\cite{Kawamura:20} and/or the Big Bang Observer~\cite{Harry:06}).
+On the other hand, the geometrical limit of the strong lensing [Eq.~(\ref{eq:F_std_lens_geo})] typically provides a good approximation to the full expression, Eq.~(\ref{eq:F_std_lens_full}).
+This is because we have $w=8\pi f M_3\gg 1$, and wave effects would show up only if we have $\eta < 1/w \ll 1$.
+Such an almost exact alignment is unlikely and therefore is not considered as the main case in our current study (but see, e.g., Ref.~\cite{Zhang:18}, for discussions on lensing when an exact alignment happens).

 Because including the lensing does not introduce any new free parameters than what have already been used to incorporate the outer orbital dynamics, it greatly reduces the PE uncertainties, especially the statistical errors of the SMBH properties (Sec.~\ref{sec:PE_enhancement}).
 In fact, the error in $M_3$ can be better than in the case of static lensing, because the varying outer orbit breaks the degeneracy between $M_3$ and the source's angular position on the sky $\eta$.
 Furthermore, for strongly lensed BBHs, the de Sitter precession can also be detected at a longer period.
 Lastly, we indicated in Sec.~\ref{sec:PE_consistency} that since the mass of the SMBH can be separately inferred from the outer orbital dynamics and from the lensing effects, comparing the two inferences can thus serve as a way to test the consistency of the theoretical modeling behind each effect, and eventually, a way to test the general theory of relativity.